Cricut Basics-3D Layered Paper Projects Tips, Tricks and 55 Shadow Box Ideas

 Hi Crafty Friends!

-One of my very favorite things about my Cricut is that I could easily craft with it for the rest of my life and never run out of new things to make with it.
-Cricut machines are just so much fun!
+One of my very favorite things about my Cricut is that I could easily craft with it for the rest of my life and never run out of new things to make.
+I’m constantly learning, experimenting with new materials, and having fun with my cutting machines.

 3d Layered Paper Projects and Cricut Shadow Boxes from Hello Creative Family